AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 <!--The fact that the Success percentage will go to 100% very quickly indicates that your instance has been upgraded to the Enhanced MTA.-->

+### Delivery throughput

+The Campaign Delivery throughput graph will no longer display the throughput to your email recipients.
+That graph will now show the throughput speed for the relay of your messages from Campaign over to the Enhanced MTA.

+For more on the delivery throughput, see [this section](../../reporting/using/global-reports.md#delivery-throughput).

+### Validity period

+The validity period setting in your Campaign deliveries will be used by the Enhanced MTA only if set to **3.5 days or less**.
+If you define a value higher than 3.5 days in Campaign, it will not be taken into account.

+For example, if the validity period is set to the default value of 5 days in Campaign, soft-bouncing messages will go into the Enhanced MTA retry queue and be retried for only up to 3.5 days from when that message reached the Enhanced MTA.
+In that case, the value set in Campaign will not be used.

+Once a message has been in the Enhanced MTA queue for 3.5 days and has failed to deliver, it will time out and its status will be updated from **[!UICONTROL Sent]** to **[!UICONTROL Failed]** in the delivery logs.

+For more on the validity period, see [this section](../../delivery/using/steps-sending-the-delivery.md#defining-validity-period).

+### DKIM-signing

+DKIM (DomainKeys Identified Mail) email authentication signing is done by the Enhanced MTA.
+DKIM-signing by the native Campaign MTA will be turned off within the Domain management table as part of the Enhanced MTA upgrade.
+For more on DKIM, see [this section](../../delivery/using/technical-recommendations.md#dkim).

 ### Email Feedback Service (beta) {#email-feedback-service}

 With the Email Feedback Service (EFS) capability, the status of each email is accurately reported, because feedback is captured directly from the Enhanced MTA (Message Transfer Agent).